Tempered Representations and Nilpotent Orbits: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank his advisor, David Vogan, for suggesting the relationship between tempered representations and nilpotent orbits that is explored in this paper.
 The author would also like to thank David Vogan for many helpful comments and corrections.
+The author would like to thank Esther Galina for pointing out a mistake in a remark relating the results of this paper with the results of No\"{e}l.
+We have fixed this error in this draft.